calirvine/ts-orm/decision-log/003-database-layer-architecture.md

 2. Easy addition of new database support through new adapter implementations
 3. Consistent interface for all database operations
 4. Ability to implement database-specific optimizations where needed
+5. **Context-awareness and transaction propagation are handled at the repository/model layer using AsyncLocalStorage (ALS), not in the adapter.**

 ## Implementation

-The core interface will look like:
+The core interface looks like:

 ```typescript
 interface DatabaseAdapter {